ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 The results are combined to determine the stage of cancer for each person.
-There are five stages: stage 0 (zero) and stages I through IV (one through four), although stage 0 kidney cancer is extremely rare.
+There are 5 stages: stage 0 (zero) and stages I through IV (1 through 4), although stage 0 kidney cancer is extremely rare.
 The stage provides a common way of describing the cancer so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system for kidney cancer.

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Some stages are also divided into smaller groups that help describe the tumor in even more detail.
 This helps the doctor develop the best treatment plan for each patient.
 If there is more than 1 tumor, the lowercase letter "m" (multiple) is added to the "T" stage category.
 Specific tumor stage information for kidney cancer is listed below.